sheikhsphere/SmartApp-smart-humidifier-dehumidifier/README.md

-# SmartApp-smart-humidifier-dehumidifier
+# Smart Humidifier/Dehumidifier
 A SmartThings SmartApp to:
-Turn on/off humidifier or dehumidifier based on relative humidity from a sensor.
+Turn on/off a humidifier or dehumidifier based on relative humidity from a sensor.